- Where We Work

 Pre-proposal: Arab and Israeli researchers first submit four-to-six-page pre-proposals to describe the proposed work.
-Click here to download the MERC 2012 pre-proposal instructions.
+Click here to download the MERC 2013 pre-proposal instructions [PDF, 179kb].

 Pre-proposal review: Pre-proposals are judged by technical experts within USAID.
 Experts in the proposed topic will score the pre-proposal on Arab-Israeli cooperation, relevance to regional development, technical merit and innovation.
 The MERC Committee consisting of USAID technical staff and State Department representatives vote whether or not to invite the investigators to move to the next step by submitting a full proposal.
 MERC receives between 40-100 pre-proposals yearly.
 Usually 15-20 pre-proposals are invited to submit full proposals.